mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 MAT artifacts and manifests.
 Use `overwrite=true` only when deliberately refreshing staged setup data.

+### Fixture release-with-assets tooling

+The heavy committed demo fixture `.mat` data can be moved out of version control into a versioned GitHub release asset that is fetched/verified on demand, keeping only the lean manifests + a fetcher committed:

+- `fixtureFileList` is the single source of truth for the bundled fixture-data set (the `.mat` data only; `manifest.json` / `.gitkeep` stay committed).
+- `packFixtures(version)` bundles that set into a gitignored `release-staging/icemodel-fixtures-<version>.tar.gz` + `.MANIFEST.json`
+  (per-file SHA-256), reporting the committed-vs-asset saving.
+- `fetchFixtures(version, ...)` verifies the on-disk fixtures against the bundle manifest, optionally extracts a local archive, and prints download instructions when missing (mirrors `fetchSumup`); it never auto-downloads.

+`fetchFixtures` is wired into `icemodel.test.helpers.bootstrapTestEnvironment` as a non-breaking no-op fallback.
+The committed fixtures stay in place until the user performs the one-time flip.
+Full workflow + the exact `gh`/`git` commands and the migration plan live in `README_FIXTURES.md` (tracked as `icemodel-1ps.17`).

 ### Source-cache layout

 Generated / staged smoke artifacts (committed):